out-of-the-box-developer/ootbd-ebooks/prompt.md

 6. **Formatting & Readability:**
    - Ensure the ebook is visually appealing with clear section breaks.
    - Use formatting elements like bold headings, block quotes, and summary boxes to enhance engagement.
-   - Add a table of content in the first page
+   - Generate a table of content for each section in the first page.
+   - Add `<div style="page-break-after: always;"></div>` before each section to break the page.

 **Now, generate the ebook content based on these guidelines using the following interview transcript:**